Roy Greenslade: Irish republicanism

 In the British Journalism Review article, Greenslade stated he had secretly and explicitly supported the IRA's bombing campaign since the early 1970s.
 His reasoning for keeping his convictions secret, including refusing to disclose them to his commissioning editors when he wrote articles about Irish republicanism or Sinn Féin, was that he needed "to pay his mortgage".
 Following these disclosures in 2021, he resigned from his post as Honorary Visiting Professor at City, University of London.

-Greenslade has received particular criticism for an article he wrote in 2014 for The Guardian criticising a "lack of political balance" in a BBC TV programme which examined rape allegations made by Máiría Cahill against a senior member of the Provisional IRA from Rusbridger, who called his conduct "at best, hypocritical", and by James Bloodworth, in a Sunday Times article, who described him as an "IRA apologist" and the IRA's "useful idiot".
+Greenslade has received particular criticism for an article he wrote in 2014 for The Guardian criticising a "lack of political balance" in a BBC TV programme which examined rape allegations made by Máiría Cahill against a senior member of the Provisional IRA.
+Rusbridger called his conduct "at best, hypocritical", and James Bloodworth, in a Sunday Times article, described him as an "IRA apologist" and the IRA's "useful idiot".
 The online version of the Cahill article now acknowledges the complaint with comments from the Readers' Editor indicating "the writer’s political position should have been indicated openly."
 Greenslade has been criticised by Rusbridger, his former editor at The Guardian, for his behaviour over this article and lack of transparency over his belief in the IRA's armed struggle.
 Rusbridger, Greenslade and The Guardian have since apologised to Cahill for the article.